Miserlou/Helix/docs/_posts/2022-12-27-introducing-helix.markdown

 Helix is implemented in Elixir and Phoenix LiveView.
 It works, mostly, but still relies heavily on "prompt engineering", and it can't do anything particularly magical yet.
 It eats through OpenAI credits at a mean clip, it's Free Software and it named itself.

-I think the next steps are to run small and large experiments with different graph architectures, to build more modules types for interacting with the web and computer systems, to build a robust memory storage and retreival system, and to add modules for more capabilities in different modalities, particuraly Free and Open Source ones, and for graphs to be able to fine-tune their own models and graphs on the fly.
+I think the next steps are to run small and large experiments with different graph architectures, to build more modules types for interacting with the web and computer systems, to build a robust memory storage and retrieval system, and to add modules for more capabilities in different modalities, particularly Free and Open Source ones, and for graphs to be able to fine-tune their own models and graphs on the fly.

 I've got quite a few ideas of systems I'd like to build this way, but I'm really interested in what other people think and experiments they'd like to try.